Equivariant Neural Networks for General Linear Symmetries on Lie Algebras: Drone Experiment Details

 \subsection{Eigenvector Canonicalization for the VN Baseline}

-To resolve ambiguities in the eigendecomposition $C=V\Lambda V^\top$ for the VN baseline, we canonicalize the eigenvector matrix $V=[\mathbf{e}_1,\mathbf{e}_2,\mathbf{e}_3]$ as follows: \begin{enumerate} \item \textbf{Right-handed Frame:} If $\det V<0$, we set $\mathbf{e}_3 \leftarrow -\mathbf{e}_3$ to ensure $\det V=+1$. \item \textbf{Sign Disambiguation:} For each eigenvector $\mathbf{e}_i$ with a distinct eigenvalue, we enforce a consistent sign by ensuring $\mathbf{v}^\top\mathbf{e}_i \ge 0$.
-If not, we set $\mathbf{e}_i \leftarrow -\mathbf{e}_i$. \item \textbf{Multiplicity Handling:} In the rare case of repeated eigenvalues, we use the projection of the velocity vector $\mathbf{v}$ onto the corresponding eigenspace to deterministically define the first basis vector, then complete the basis via Gram-Schmidt. \end{enumerate} All steps use only equivariant operations, preserving the overall symmetry of the baseline.
+To resolve ambiguities in the eigendecomposition $C=V\Lambda V^\top$ for the VN baseline while preserving $SO(3)$ geometry, we canonicalize the eigenvector matrix $V=[\mathbf{e}_1,\mathbf{e}_2,\mathbf{e}_3]$ using the following sequence.
+To avoid producing reflection matrices (where $\det V = -1$), sign disambiguation must precede the enforcement of a right-handed frame.

+\begin{enumerate} \item \textbf{Sign Disambiguation:} For each eigenvector $\mathbf{e}_i$ associated with a distinct eigenvalue, we enforce a consistent orientation relative to the velocity vector $\mathbf{v}$ by ensuring $\mathbf{v}^\top\mathbf{e}_i \ge 0$.
+If $\mathbf{v}^\top\mathbf{e}_i < 0$, we set $\mathbf{e}_i \leftarrow -\mathbf{e}_i$. \item \textbf{Right-handed Frame:} After the individual signs are fixed, we ensure the matrix $V$ represents a proper rotation.
+If $\det V < 0$, we flip the sign of the third eigenvector, $\mathbf{e}_3 \leftarrow -\mathbf{e}_3$, to ensure $\det V = +1$.
+This step is performed last to ensure that any sign changes in the previous step do not inadvertently result in a reflection frame. \item \textbf{Multiplicity Handling:} In cases of repeated eigenvalues, we project the velocity vector $\mathbf{v}$ onto the corresponding eigenspace to uniquely define the first basis vector of that subspace, then complete the orthonormal basis via the Gram-Schmidt process, followed by the determinant check in Step 2. \end{enumerate} By applying the determinant constraint after sign alignment, we guarantee that the baseline operates on valid rotation matrices, ensuring a fair and geometrically consistent comparison with our $SO(3)$-equivariant model.